 Whilst most styles of sunglasses can be used for either road or off-road riding, you should still consider the type of riding you’ll be doing.
 Time trialists and triathletes might prefer to go for rim-less frames so that, from their aggressive aero position, there’s nothing obstructing their line of vision.
 Winter commuters and those who enjoy night riding might prefer a clear lens or a style that comes with interchangeable lenses to cover all conditions.
 Yellow lenses are great for night rides – they brighten up your view and prevent headlight glare to a certain extent.

 The most important thing is that the frame fits well.
 The tips of the arms should fit snugly around your temple just above your ears, holding the cycling glasses securely in place even when you’re looking down and swinging your head from side to side when sprinting out of the saddle.

 Don’t go for something too tight as the discomfort and pain will only set in during longer rides.
 Most reputable brands have multiple different frame sizes that cater to all face sizes.

-Aside from the glasses themselves, there are a number of other little things you should be looking for when buying your cycling glasses.
-You should be after a hardshell case that will be useful if you’re throwing the sunglasses in a bag and traveling with them.
+Aside from the glasses themselves, there are a number of other things you should be looking for when buying your cycling glasses.
+You should be after a hardshell case that will be useful if you’re throwing the sunglasses in a bag and travelling with them.
 Hope for a soft microfibre cloth with your glasses (usually included) to help keep the lenses clean.
 And finally, if you’ve got bad eyesight but can’t wear contact lenses then make sure you get a pair of prescription lenses.

 Shucks.
 We're sorry this post was not that useful